Rolex Submariner vs Explorer: Decide Which One's You

 On the other hand, the Explorer has a slimmer case thickness of 11.5mm, making it an ideal choice for those who prefer a more understated and comfortable watch.
 Its thinner profile allows it to sit flush against the wrist, making it an excellent choice for everyday wear.

-Aside from the thickness of their cases, both the Submariner and Explorer share similar case sizes of 40mm, which is considered the standard size for a modern men's watch.
-This size is neither too large nor too small, making it a versatile choice for a wide range of wrist sizes.
+The Explorer's thinner case design also provides a more refined look that is suitable for both casual and formal occasions.
+Both the Submariner and Explorer feature similar case sizes of 40mm, which many consider the standard size for a modern men's watch.
+Moreover, this size is neither too large nor too small, making it a versatile choice for a wide range of wrist sizes.

 You may also like: Luxury Watch Showdown: Richard Mille vs Rolex (2023 Review)